tearust/tapp-tutor/README.md

-This code repo is the source code of https://teaproject.org/doc/#/doc_list/get_started.md The source code was **NOT** designed to read from githhub directly.
-Please go to the above link to read.
+This is the source code repo of https://teaproject.org/doc/#/doc_list/get_started.md

+Please go to the above link to read as this is not designed to be read from githhub directly.